 One investor used his cash value to invest in cash flowing commercial real estate that generated an income for him after he was forced into an early “retirement” with a disability.
 His disability rider kept the policy funded, now at no cost to him.
 But he took it a step further and capitalized on his whole life policy.
 Using policy loans and the leverage of a mortgage, he was able to fund multiple real estate deals which enabled him to continue to support his family.

-Watch the video in the Cashflow Banking Primer about how borrowing against a life insurance policy increased the returns of a real estate investment deal 260%
+There are 2hrs+ of video in my Whole Life Insurance Fundamentals course about how borrowing against a life insurance policy increased the returns of a real estate investment deal 260%

 Sometimes the return on investment isn’t necessarily financial.
 Take yours truly, for example:

 When I made the decision to change careers into an Infinite Banking Concept advisor, it was something that I felt was a calling, but it was a huge change.
 I literally started again from scratch.

 To get me through the startup phase of my new career, I leaned pretty heavily on the cash values of my life insurance policy.
 I had access to cash, no questions asked.
 I used it and now the work I am doing is work that I truly love!

 Many people consider their 401(k)s or IRAs to be their retirement “savings.”
 But qualified retirement plans are not liquid and, frankly, make very poor savings accounts.
 Would you open up a savings account at a bank if the banker told you that you could lose money in the account?